pnp/blog/content/post/office-add-ins-community-call-october-13-2021.md

 let us know more about your scenarios.

 \
-**We\'d like to hear more about the roadmap of Office.js development for PowerPoint automation.
-We\'re interested in the following
+**We'd like to hear more about the roadmap of Office.js development for PowerPoint automation.
+We're interested in the following
 functionalities: Creating new slides based on different master slide templates, mass updates of footers, and mass updates of text string that follow certain logic (similar to Word placeholders).**